enkidevs/curriculum/javascript/react/introduction-to-hooks/effect-hooks.md

 There are two types of effect hooks: with cleanup or without cleanup.
 In this insight we will focus on the effects without cleanup.

-When using class components, the side effects are defined inside the `componentDidMount`, `componentDidUpdate` or `componentWillUnmount` methods, because defining them in the `render` method would be too early (we want side effects to happen **after** React updates the DOM).
+When using class components, a common pattern for side effects is to define them right after the component is rendered for the first time (in the `componentDidMount` method), update them if necessary on subsequent renders (in the `componentDidUpdate` method), and clean them up when the component is unmounted (in the `componentWillUnmount` method)

 Here is how our example would look like if we used class components:

 ```jsx
 class Enki extends React.Component {